In this guide we will share with you some key points in the hope that you too can improve your Over/Under betting.

 On the other hand, if you see that the clubs have consistently gone over 2.5 goals in each of their last 4 meetings in the last 2 seasons, then that is just the thing you want to make a note of in your analysis.

-And don't just look at the situational trends of the particular clubs competing.
+And don’t just look at the situational trends of the particular clubs competing.
 Look deeper and seek out league wide trends.
 Are matches higher scoring at the beginning of the league season or towards the end?
+Make sure that you also consider the sport as well.
+NHL over unders might be different from other hockey leagues, etc.

 These sorts of things are good to take into account in your overall analysis, and can often give you an edge and an angle that the general betting public just simply isn’t aware of.